Leaves from the College

 The College reserves the right, consistent with applicable state and federal privacy laws, to notify a parent or guardian of their student’s status if circumstances warrant and if it is believed to be in the best interest of the student and the College community.

-Students should review associated information to receive further guidance on the implications of withdrawing from the College.
+Students should review the Registrar’s website for additional guidance on the implications of withdrawing from the College.

 Enrollment Status.
 While on leave, the student is not an enrolled student at Bowdoin College.
-The leave status will continue until the student is readmitted by the Readmission Committee.
+The leave status will continue until the student is re-enrolled by the Re-enrollment Committee.

-Students on leave will typically not be permitted to take courses during leave except by permission of the dean of students, who may approve a limited course load (one or two courses preapproved by the College).
+Students on medical leave or leave due to academic deficiencies will typically not be permitted to take courses during leave except by permission of the dean of students, who may approve a limited course load (one or two courses preapproved by the College).
 If a student on a medical leave seeks approval to take courses during their leave, the student must provide support, in writing, from the student’s health care provider.
 All requests for such course approval must be made in writing to the dean of students.
 Requests for transferring course credit for more than two courses are seldom granted and require prior approval of the Recording Committee.

 In instances of suspensions for disciplinary or academic reasons, the student’s suspension letter will provide all pertinent details regarding course work during the suspension, including whether the student has permission to take courses, whether the student is required to take courses, and any parameters regarding when the courses may be taken, among others.